KangOxford/AlphaTrade/README.md

 # Dissertation

-RL in Limit Order Book, for PhD Research
+Reinforcement learning in optimal execution

 Supervised by Prof. Ben Hambly and Prof. Jakob Foerster.